lmdensley/crunchy-containers/README.md

 Prerequisites
 -------------

+1) Installing / configuring Docker

+On an EL7 system, docker can be installed with the following commands:
+ * sudo yum -y install docker
+ * sudo groupadd docker
+ * sudo gpasswd -a ${USER} docker
+ * newgrp docker
+ * sudo systemctl start docker

+2) Installing / configuring Go

+"Go" can be installed with the following command:
+ * sudo yum -y install golang

 To build the containers, add the following lines to your environment, adjusting the GOPATH as fits your actual path:
 ~~~~~